blondfrogs/veilminer/README.md

-# Nevermore miner
+# VeilMiner

-Quoth the Raven(coin), "Nevermore."
+Veil, "Veilminer."

-An optimized fork of ccminer developed specially for x16r.
+An optimized fork of nevermore developed specially for x16rt.

 Based on Christian Buchner's &amp; Christian H.'s CUDA project, no longer active on github since 2014.